Breast / Mammogram

 Mammogram screening may help to detect changes before they can be felt.
 Early detection of breast cancer can lead to improved treatment outcomes, a higher survival rate, and possibly less intensive treatment.

 Designed for average-risk, asymptomatic people.
 Based on Ontario screening program guidance.
-Symptoms always require prompt medical assessment — do not wait for routine screening.
+Symptoms always require prompt medical assessment.
+Do not wait for routine screening.

 Medical Emergency?
 If you are experiencing life-threatening or worrisome symptoms, call 911 immediately and go to your nearest hospital emergency department.
-Do not wait for routine screening.

 This tool does not collect, store, or transmit any personal health information.
 All inputs are processed locally in your browser and are not saved or sent anywhere.

-Routine screening can identify health concerns before symptoms develop — when intervention is often simpler and outcomes are better.
+Routine screening can identify health concerns before symptoms develop, when intervention is often simpler and outcomes are better.

 Mammogram screening may help to detect changes before they can be felt.
 Early detection of breast cancer can lead to improved treatment outcomes, a higher survival rate, and possibly less intensive treatment.